First-Time CCAT Taker's Complete Checklist: Everything You Need to Know

 Verbal Reasoning (15-18 questions expected):

-- Practice analogies using the relationship method
+- Practice analogies using the relationship method from our verbal reasoning guide

 - Study common antonym patterns